Applying for a B2 Visitor Visa while your Marriage Based I-130 is Pending Via Consular Processing

 The digital photograph must be a square.

-Minimum dimensions must be 600 pixels by 600 pixels.
+The minimum dimensions must be 600 pixels by 600 pixels.

 Maximum dimensions must be 1200 pixels by 1200 pixels.

-Image must be in color (24 bits per pixel).
+The image must be in color (24 bits per pixel).

-Image must be in the JPEG format (.jpg or .jpeg file extension).
+The image must be in the JPEG format (.jpg or .jpeg file extension).

-File size of the image must be less than or equal to 240 kilobytes.
+The file size of the image must be less than or equal to 240 kilobytes.

 Step 2.
 Complete visitor visa application form DS160

-Visitor visa application (form DS160) must be completed online, over the internet.
+Visitor visa application (form DS160) must be completed online, over the Internet.
 You can complete the application here.

 After successfully completing the application, you will receive a confirmation with a 10-digit barcode.
 Take a printout of this page.
 This will be needed for setting up your visa interview appointment.